Stool233/logseq-store/pages/TLA+.md

 				- State machine eliminate those low-level implementation details
 					- They provide a single simple abstraction
 	- TLA+ is an elegant, expressive language for describing state machine.
+- Describing a state machine with math (用数学描述状态机)
 -